Much More Than a Job

 Becoming a Special Agent Takes Dedication

 The Special Agent Selection System (SASS) is a mentally and physically challenging process designed to find only the most capable applicants.
 Those who make it through the process become part of an elite team that keeps our country safe.

 The FBI Special Agent (SA) position requires significant commitment and dedication.
 SAs must:

-- Adhere to strict standards of conduct, especially in maintaining honesty and integrity.
+- Adhere to the highest standards of conduct, especially in maintaining honesty and integrity.

 - Be available for worldwide assignment on either a temporary or a long-term basis.
 Not sure about the transfer process?

-- Work a minimum of 50 hours per week, which may include odd hours, and be on-call 24/7, including holidays and weekends.
+- Work a minimum of 50 hours a week, which may include irregular hours, and be on call 24/7, including holidays and weekends.

 - Carry a firearm and be willing to use deadly force, if necessary.